finos/legend/docs/tutorials/studio-tutorial.md

 _[TODO: add screenshot]_

-To access or exit Text mode: Press `F8` or the hacker icon on the bottom right corner of your scrreen.
+To access or exit Text mode: Press `F8` or the hacker icon on the bottom right corner of your screen.
 The bar should change when you open or close Text mode.

 To compile your code: Press `F9`